Planting Seeds of Hope

 “As a way of being, he’s still an inspiration to me,” Gehorsam says.

-“We realized Harold had made such a difference, not just in our lives, but in so many others, and his view of interreligious dialogue, pluralism, and engagement is a really powerful one,” Dulani says.
+“We realized Harold had made such a difference, not just in our lives, but in so many others’, and his view of interreligious dialogue, pluralism, and engagement is a really powerful one,” Dulani says.

-Rietz says it’s a beautiful way to honor a man who has given so much to his students and to the world.
-“Professor Kasimow has dedicated his life to interreligious dialogue, and he is still publishing books, writing op-eds, and active in making the world a better place.”
+Henry Rietz ’89, who is now the George Drake Professor of Religious Studies and chair of the Department of Religious Studies, says the internship fund is a beautiful way to honor a man who has given so much to his students and the world.
+“Professor Kasimow has dedicated his life to interreligious dialogue and he is still publishing books, writing op-eds, and active in making the world a better place,” Rietz says.

 The Grave